kingdomax/blockchain-101/README.md

 # Blockchain-101
-Understand how blockchain work, by create simple one with high level language.
+Understand how blockchain work, by create simple one with high level language. <br>
-Inspired by Lauri Hartikka
+(inspired by Lauri Hartikka)